juliettebeaudet/Trybe-School/README.md

 This repository contains two folders and a readme, all created while studying at [Trybe](https://www.betrybe.com/). <br>
 The *course-summaries* folder contains home-made compiled lessons, so they can be consulted by peer students. <br>
 The *exercises* folder displays some of the initial developed learning activities.<br>
-Finally, the present readme displays all the delivered projects.
+Finally, the present readme displays all the *delivered projects*.

 The Trybe program has more than **1,500 hours** of classroom and online classes and covers front-end, back-end, computer science, software engineering, agile methodologies and soft skills.